 Training and experience

-• 12+ years NHS and private healthcare experience throughout London, Manchester and Glasgow in highly specialist and clinical lead roles within mental health and neurology
+• 12+ years NHS and private healthcare experience throughout London, Manchester and Glasgow in Highly Specialist Occupational Therapist and Clinical Lead roles including but not limited to mental health/psychiatric hospitals and neurology teams

-• Postgraduate Diploma in Relational Therapy (commencing January 2026)
+• Postgraduate Diploma in Relational Therapy (in progress)

 • Postgraduate Diploma in Occupational Therapy - London South Bank University